bshinnny/SplitwiseClone/API-Docs/groups.md

     ```json
     {
-      "id": 1,
-      "userId": 1,
-      "spotId": 1,
-      "review": "This was an awesome spot!",
-      "stars": 5,
-      "createdAt": "2021-11-19 20:39:36",
-      "updatedAt": "2021-11-19 20:39:36"
+      "message": "User successfully deleted from group",
+      "statusCode": 200
     }
     ```

-### Add an Expense for a Group ???
+### Add an Expense for a Group

-Create and return a new image for a review specified by id.
+Add a new expense to a group specified by groupId

 * Require Authentication: true
-* Require proper authorization: Review must belong to the current user
+* Require proper authorization: User must be part of the group
 * Request
   * Method: POST
-  * URL: /api/reviews/:reviewId/images
+  * URL: /api/groups/:groupId/expenses
   * Headers:
     * Content-Type: application/json
   * Body:

     ```json
     {
-      "url": "image url"
+      "user_id": 1,
+      "group_id": 1,
+      "recipient_id": 2,
+      "description": "Dinner",
+      "amount": 32.99,
+      "notes": "Thanks for fronting the bill",
+      "date": "2022-12-07",
+      "status": "Pending"

     }
     ```